Nirvana (band): Musical style and influences

 Nirvana's musical style has been mainly described as grunge, alternative rock, and punk rock.
 They have also been labeled as hard rock.
 Characterized by their punk aesthetic, Nirvana often fused pop melodies with noise.
 Billboard described their work as a "genius blend of Kurt Cobain's raspy voice and gnashing guitars, Dave Grohl's relentless drumming and Krist Novoselic's uniting bass-work that connected with fans in a hail of alternately melodic and hard-charging songs".

 Cobain described Nirvana's initial sound as "a Gang of Four and Scratch Acid ripoff".
 When Nirvana recorded Bleach, Cobain felt he had to fit the expectations of the Sub Pop grunge sound to build a fanbase, and suppressed his arty and pop songwriting in favor of a more rock sound.
 Nirvana biographer Michael Azerrad argued, "Ironically, it was the restrictions of the Sub Pop sound that helped the band find its musical identity."
 Azerrad stated that by acknowledging that they had grown up listening to Black Sabbath and Aerosmith, they had been able to move on from their derivative early sound.

 Nirvana used dynamic shifts that went from quiet to loud.
 Cobain sought to mix heavy and pop musical sounds, saying, "I wanted to be totally Led Zeppelin in a way and then be totally extreme punk rock and then do real wimpy pop songs."
+He said that the Stooges' 1973 release, Raw Power, was his favorite album.
 When Cobain heard the Pixies' 1988 album, Surfer Rosa, after recording Bleach, he felt it had the sound he wanted to achieve but had been too intimidated to try.
 The Pixies' subsequent popularity encouraged Cobain to follow his instincts as a songwriter.
 Like the Pixies, Nirvana moved between "spare bass-and-drum grooves and shrill bursts of screaming guitar and vocals".
 Near the end of his life, Cobain said the band had become bored of the "limited" formula, but expressed doubt that they were skilled enough to try other dynamics.